fabiand/ovirt-node-development-guide/design.md

 ## Core technologies

-In the light of the principles, the following (mainly) already existing technologies fill in the flows described above:
+In the light of the principles, the following (mainly) already existing technologies were choosen to realize the flows above:

-* Build: livemedia-creator and koji
+* Build: livemedia-creator (or koji)
-* Image format: liveimg
+* Delivery format: liveimg compatible squashfs
+* Customization: guestfish
 * Installation: anaconda
 * Upgrade & Rollback: imgbased and LVM
+* Administration: Cockpit
 * Filesystem layout and concepts: Like [OSTree](https://github.com/GNOME/ostree) and ["Project Stateless"](http://0pointer.net/blog/projects/stateless.html)
-* Administration: Cockpit

 ### Image Format: Liveimg